-A New Orleans Roast Beef Po Boy starts by cooking the roast beef low and slow in the oven.
-Cajuns use all the bits and pieces to make a debris.
-They first make a delicious gravy out of the dripping from the roast and add small pieces of the roast into the gravy.
+A New Orleans Roast Beef Po Boy starts cooking the roast beef low and slow in the oven.
+Cajuns make a delicious gravy out of the dripping from the roast and add small pieces of the roast into the gravy.
 They serve this Debris on a New Orleans Roast Beef Debris Po-Boy.

 The bread they serve the Po Boy on is always French bread.
-You normally get a six or twelve inch Po Boy.
+You usually get a six or twelve inch Po Boy.
 They slice the French bread lengthwise.
 Generously, add mayonnaise on the top and bottom part of the bread.
 My husband likes to add a little horseradish on one side.
 Next, they layer cheese, Swiss cheese generally, on one side of the French Bread.
-The cheese is covered with a generous portion of hot roast beef debris.
+Next, cover the cheese with a generous portion of hot roast beef debris.